-The Board of Directors has made use of its powers under the authorized capital when it resolved on 18 May 2016 to issue senior unsecured convertible bonds due June 2021 for an aggregate amount of € 380 000 000 (the "Convertible Bonds").
-These convertible bonds carry a zero-coupon and their conversion price amounts to € 50.71 per share.
+The Board of Directors has made use of its powers under the authorized capital when it resolved on 18 May 2016 to issue senior unsecured convertible bonds due June 2021 for an aggregate amount of $\in$ 380 000 000 (the "Convertible Bonds").
+These Convertible Bonds carry a zero-coupon and their conversion price amounts to $\in$ 50.71 per share.

-In connection with the issuance of the Convertible Bonds, the Board of Directors resolved to disapply the preference subscription right of existing shareholders set forth in Articles 596 and following of the Companies Code.
-The terms of the convertible bonds allow the Company, upon the conversion of the bonds, to either deliver new shares or existing shares or pay a cash alternative amount.
+In connection with the issuance of the Convertible Bonds, the Board of Directors resolved to disapply the preference subscription right of existing shareholders set forth in Articles 596 and following of the former Companies Code applicable at that time.
+The terms of the Convertible Bonds allow the Company, upon the conversion of the bonds, to either deliver new shares or existing shares or pay a cash alternative amount.

-In order to mitigate dilution for existing shareholders upon conversion of the Convertible Bonds, the Board of Directors intends where possible, to repay the principal amount of the convertible bonds in cash and, if the then prevailing share price is above the conversion price, pay the upside in existing shares of the Company.
+In order to mitigate dilution for existing shareholders upon conversion of the Convertible Bonds, the Board of Directors intends where possible, to repay the principal amount of the Convertible Bonds in cash and, if the then prevailing share price is above the conversion price, pay the upside in existing shares of the Company.
 The conversion of the Convertible Bonds would then have no dilutive effect for existing shareholders.